March 2022: Tuesday Balboa classes are back on like Donkey Kong!

 A Brief Introduction to Balboa

 Balboa is a close-connected partner dance with lead and follow roles.
-The leader initiates the movements through the connection between the couple and the follower responds in a way that matches or accentuates the leader's ideas.
+The leader initiates the movements through the connection between the couple and the follower responds in a way that matches or accentuates the leader’s ideas.
 Pure Balboa involves dancing in the closed position the whole time.
 Pure Balboa consists of weight shifts and shuffle steps so the couple create an image as if they are ‘floating’ across the floor.
 There is room for improvisation and styling from the follower with footwork variations.
-A few of the steps you can do are Ad-libs, Paddles, Crab-walks, Flea-hops, Pivots, and Hangman, not mention the kaleidoscope of variations and fancy footwork you can do within the Basic pattern.
+A few of the steps you can do are Ad-libs, Paddles, Crab-walks, Flea-hops, Pivots, and Hangman, not to mention the kaleidoscope of variations and fancy footwork you can do within the Basic pattern.

-Bal-Swing is a combination of Pure Balboa and another dance invented in 1930s Southern California called "Swing."
-In its original form, "Swing" was a melting pot of many different steps, turns, and kicks - it was danced before Lindy Hop was brought to the West Coast of the U.S. From the late 1930s onwards, the dance evolved into the modern dance Bal-Swing when it adopted Pure Balboa as its basic steps.
-Bal-Swing steps such as the Come-around, Crossovers, Lolly kicks, and Throw-outs (or Toss-outs) are also common moves in modern Bal-Swing.
+Bal-Swing is a combination of Pure Balboa and another dance invented in 1930s Southern California called “Swing.”
+In its original form, “Swing” was a melting pot of many different steps, turns, and kicks – it was danced before Lindy Hop was brought to the West Coast of the U.S. From the late 1930s onwards, the dance evolved into the modern dance Bal-Swing when it adopted Pure Balboa as its basic steps.
+Bal-Swing steps such as the Come-around, Crossovers, Lolly kicks, and Throw-outs (aka Toss-outs) are also common moves in modern Bal-Swing.